Introducing Postcards from a Supply Chain

 There were 18 of us making the voyage, including group leaders Kate Davies & Liam Young, writer Tim Maughan, artist Sascha Pohflepp, architect Zhan Wang, photographers Toby Smith & Richard John Seymour, information designer Sha Hwang, and filmmaker Alice Masters.

 Since the trip I've been trying to work out how best to document it.
 I carried a GPS logger, a software defined radio dongle for recording AIS signals (thanks Jonty!), a GoPro and a camera with me.
 I'm particularly looking at how a software developer might explore supply chains, as opposed to a writer or photographer or filmmaker or artist.

 So far I've done slideshows about the experience.
 I've posted a few photos to flickr, but there are far better photographers on the trip posting nicer images.
 I've stuck a crude timelapse on vimeo, but Toby has a whopping 4k ship timelapse on YouTube.
 I've written a blog post about Yiwu Market, but Tim has covered Yiwu as part of his BBC series about the journey.
 So what else can I contribute?

 Postcards is my answer.
 Small pieces, frequently posted.
 The format will fluctuate from photos & videos to stories & data visualisations.
 Think less like Rose George's Ninety Percent of Everything, and more like Matt Sheret's The Bureau of Small Observation.

 It's mostly going to be anecdotes and half-remembered details.
 I didn't record conversations and I lost one of my notebooks somewhere in Yiwu.
-Conversations will be paraphrased.
+Conversations will be paraphrased and recalled from memory.
 It certainly wont be Proper Journalism.
 But there will be lots of shipping containers.